SonjaTB/python_intro/readme.md

-# Python Introduction for Pandas and JSON
+# Python Introduction to Pandas and JSON
-## background
+## Hintergrund
-This is an introduction for Pandas and JSON
+This is an introduction to Pandas and JSON
-## What did we do?
+## Was haben wir getan?